laravel/docs/billing.md

 <a name="changing-prices"></a>
 ### Changing Prices

 After a customer is subscribed to your application, they may occasionally want to change to a new subscription price.
 To swap a customer to a new price, pass the Stripe price's identifier to the `swap` method.
+When swapping prices, it is assumed that the user would like to re-activate their subscription if it was previously cancelled.
 The given price identifier should correspond to a Stripe price identifier available in the Stripe dashboard:

     use App\Models\User;